jeeliz/jeelizFaceFilter/README.md

 * [SnapChat Clone](https://towhidkashem.github.io/snapchat-clone/): Great work from [Towhid Kashem](https://www.linkedin.com/in/towhid-kashem/).
 This library has been wrapped up to build a Snapchat clone.
 Check out the [Github source code repository](https://github.com/TowhidKashem/snapchat-clone), try the [live demo](https://towhidkashem.github.io/snapchat-clone/) or read the [Reddit thread](https://www.reddit.com/r/Frontend/comments/hqfu91/i_made_a_snapchat_clone_in_the_browser/).

 * [Facepaint](https://facepaint.patriciaarnedo.com/): Draw your own face filters with this creative web application developed by [Patricia Arnedo](https://www.linkedin.com/in/patriciaarnedo/) - [Medium article on the demo](https://patriciaarnedo.medium.com/building-an-ar-drawing-app-using-react-5f47740a747c)

+* [Virtual Fighter](https://virtuafighter.arounz.jp): Find the *Virtual Fighter* (*SEGA* Video game) who looks like you.
+The first part of this experiment relies on *face-api.js* to detect your face and landmarks.
+Then click on *PUSH* and a 3D face filter of a virtual fighter will be applied to your face using this library and *Three.js*

 If you have developped an application or a fun demo using this library, we would love to see it and insert a link here!
 Just contact us on [Twitter @Jeeliz_AR](https://twitter.com/Jeeliz_AR) or [LinkedIn](https://www.linkedin.com/company/jeeliz).